-Campus crime can have long-lasting negative effects on not only the victims but the entire student body, staff, and surrounding community.
-These effects can include post-traumatic stress disorder, a fear of harm or violence, an inability to focus, and decreased academic performance.
+Crimes committed on college and university campuses can have long-lasting emotional, psychological, and physical effects on victims, the entire student body, staff, and the surrounding community.
+These negative effects of campus victimization can include post-traumatic stress disorder, a fear of harm or violence, an inability to focus, and diminished academic performance.

-Of the total 27,300 criminal incidents reported on postsecondary institutions in 2019, 43 percent were forcible sex offenses.
+Of the 27,300 criminal incidents reported at postsecondary institutions in 2019, 43% were forcible sex offenses.
 Additionally, a total of 757 hate crimes were reported on campuses of postsecondary institutions, with more than half of these crimes being motivated by race or ethnicity.
-The most common types of hate crimes were intimidation; destruction, damage, and vandalism; and simple assault.
+The most common types of hate crimes were intimidation, destruction, damage, vandalism, and simple assault.

 A project supported by the Office on Violence Against Women presents a comprehensive campus model to address gender-based violence on college campuses by building broad campus and community engagement through coordinated collaboration and providing effective interventions and ongoing prevention and education programming.

-Stalking is another risk for students on college and university campuses.
-Between 6 and 39 percent of students reported being stalked since entering college.
-Students at a higher risk of experiencing stalking include women, students of color, LGBTQ+ students, students with disabilities, students living off campus, and younger students.
-Most victims are stalked by someone they know, most commonly former intimate partners.
+Those at a higher risk of experiencing stalking include women, students of color, LGBTQ+ students, students with disabilities, students living off campus, and younger students.

 To support victims of stalking, campus programs are encouraged to listen closely to victims and refer them for additional support, provide appropriate accommodations to help them feel safe, and collaborate with external support services and the justice system to protect victims and hold stalkers accountable.